diepala/cantor/README.md

 The keyboard uses choc switches with choc spacing.
 Therefore, only MBK keycaps can be used.

+### Why diodeless?

+A diodeless design reduces the keyboard assembly time, as the amount of components to solder is significantly reduced.
+Moreover, soldering diodes can cause trouble during the keyboard build.
+Diodes need to be placed in the correct direction, if not, the keys won't work well!
+Eliminating diodes will prevent many errors during the assembly process.

 ## Disclaimers

 All the designs and files are provided "AS IS" without any warranty or support.